 - Being frightened or unwilling to come to school.

 - Decline in standard of school work.

 - Possessions damaged without explanation

 - Not sleeping or eating properly

-- Generally depressed and withdrawn
+- Generally low in mood and withdrawn

 - Displaying 'out of character' behaviour.

 The first thing to do is to give your child an opportunity to talk and see if he or she will open up about a problem.